-- Annual ore delivery to the processing plant: 1.5Mt - Copper grade average: 6%
+- Annual ore delivery to the processing plant: 1.5Mt - Copper grade average: 6% be equivalent i.e., 2.5t water per tonne of ore:

 Mineral processing requires a steady input and thus the ore delivered by the company will have to be blended with the other ore treated by the processing plant.
 It is also possible that the highergrade ore delivered by the company lead towards an increase of the design ore feed grade (0.5% in the assumed case).
-Company assumes that the water consumption for treated its ore should be equivalent i.e., 2.5t water per tonne of ore:
+Company assumes that the water consumption to treat its ore should